OmarBR41/github-commit-activity-explorer/README.md

 # GitHub Commit Activity Explorer

-This is a code assignment by MetaLab for the position of Software Engineer (Web).

-The task is to build an SPA using React and Webpack, along with any other tool that may be needed.

-The app should allow the user to search public GitHub repositories through an input with autocomplete, showing the results on a popup.
+The app allows the user to search public GitHub repositories through an input with autocomplete, showing the results on a popup.
 Selected repositories will get added to a graph, displaying their commit activity of the last year by weekly intervals.

 <img src="./docs/assets/mockup.png" alt="Mock Design" width="600"/>